 This meeting will focus on the essential role of VLP technology in new-generation vaccines against prevalent and emergent diseases.
 The implications of large-scale VLP production will be important for process control, monitorization and optimization.
 VLP-based and NP-based vaccines updates will be presented with the latest results from clinical trials and the recent developments in chimeric VLP-based technology for either therapeutic or prophylactic vaccination.

 VLPNPV 2023 will be of interest to researchers/contributors from academic programmes, industrial, governmental and regulatory groups.
 Abstracts for possible oral and/or poster presentation are invited by the VLPNPV 2023 Scientific Advisory Panel – please see the participation page for abstract submission details.

 Scientific Advisory Panel

-Kaspars Tars (Biomedical Research & Study Center, University of Latvia, Riga, Latvia)
+Kaspars Tars (Latvian Biomedical Research and Study Center, Riga, Latvia)

 Martin Bachmann (University of Bern, Bern, Switzerland)

 John Dangerfield (Anovasia Pte Ltd, Singapore)